PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Windows_en.md

 ## ***How to uninstall***

-Use the following command to uninstall PaddlePaddle (users who use Docker to install PaddlePaddle, please use the following command in the container containing PaddlePaddle):

-* ***CPU version of PaddlePaddle***: `pip uninstallpaddlepaddle `or `pip3 uninstall paddlepaddle`
+Use the following command to uninstall PaddlePaddle : `pip uninstallpaddlepaddle `or `pip3 uninstall paddlepaddle`